 In the adult, the fins and body are seen as completely bright orange.
 Juveniles with sport a more reddish-orange color with the blue spots around the body, generally located towards the upper body region.
 Fins will be found with a blue edging and blue dots seen on both caudal and dorsal fins.
 Young fish will also be seen with blue lines just above the eye and with a light black spot located on the middle of the dorsal fin.

-A closeup image of a Garibaldi Fish in the wild
+The Garibaldi in the wild

 A well-maintained aquarium will ensure a health live for Garibaldi fish.
 Being a hardy fish, as long as tank size and water volumes are adhered to, the Garibaldi will do well.
 They are known to be quite active swimmers and can be seen feeding up around the surface of the water.
 To frequent water changes are not needed – sticking to the regular weekly change of 10% or every other week at 20% are suitable when keeping fish only setups.
 It is recommended for tanks of 100 gallons or larger that water changes been done of 20%-30% every 6 weeks, with alteration when considering your specific bio load.